David-C-Ross/Compression-Project/README.md

 # Compression-Project
 An implementation of a compression/decompression algorithm using [lz77](https://en.wikipedia.org/wiki/LZ77_and_LZ78) and [huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).

+The default settings for the lz77 compression is using a max offset of 2047 and a max match length of 31.
+These parameters can be altered manually in the program if wanted.

 ### How to run: